HillaryDanan/abstraction-intelligence/papers/information_geometry.md

 ### C.1 Active Inference (Friston, 2010)

-**Established:** Active inference uses information geometry.
-Agents minimize variational free energy with geometric interpretation as divergence on information manifold.

-**Connection:** Active inference requires self-modeling.
-If our hypothesis is correct, active inference agents have curved geometry.
-Frameworks are compatible.
+Active inference requires self-modeling (generative model includes agent’s states).
+If our hypothesis is correct, active inference agents have the metric coupling structure demonstrated in Section 3.2.

+### C.2 Predictive Processing

+Predictive processing involves self-prediction—predicting one’s own states.
+This is formally similar to our self-referential Gaussian, where the system models its own uncertainty.

-### C.2 Global Workspace Theory (Baars, 1988)
+### C.3 Global Workspace Theory

-**Speculation:** Could global workspace correspond to curved regions where parallel transport is non-trivial?
-Unformalized.
+**Speculation:** Could global workspace correspond to regions of the information manifold where the self-model dimensions have high curvature?
+This would formalize “information becoming globally available” as “entering geometrically structured self-model space.”

-### C.3 Integrated Information Theory (Tononi, 2004)

-**Speculation:** Φ and scalar curvature R both measure “irreducible wholeness.”
-Connection unexplored.

 -----